A lot of people think the Internet has fundamentally altered the nature of late-night comedy/talk shows. But I don’t.

 Take the article by Jason Lynch in The Daily Beast last April that sports this headline and subhead:

 For one thing, “that time slot after the local news” does matter.
+It matters a lot.
 Only people who watch a show on TV get counted in the ratings.
 People who only watch clips online don’t.

 Learn how to create short-form–Internet-sized–comedy pieces in my book Comedy Writing for Late-Night TV.